 This chapter gives basic information on how to install and run PAS on your computer, and how to program your device using PAS.
-See Chapter 7 "Programming the PM180" for instructions on how to program particular features in your PM180.
+See Chapter 6 "Programming the PM180" for instructions on how to program particular features in your PM180.

-To run PAS, you need Windows 98, Windows NT, Windows 2000 or Windows XP installed on your computer.
+To run PAS, you need at least Windows XP installed on your computer.
 PAS does not run properly on Windows 95.
 Under Windows NT, USB communications is not available.